CircleCI-Public/cimg-android/README.md

 - review the PR
 - merge the PR

-The master branch build will then publish a release.
+The main branch build will then publish a release.

 ### Incorporating Changes